Ordell Braase: NFL Players Association

+Post-player life

 During his football career in Baltimore, Braase performed in commercials for Dixie Cola, even singing their jingle.
+After retiring he was an executive with Frostie-Dixie Cola Sales.

 Following his retirement as an active player, Braase was a restaurant owner in Timonium, Maryland, and in the 1970s was an executive with a Baltimore truck body manufacturer.
-He also teamed with play-by-play announcer Chuck Thompson to provide color commentary for radio broadcasts of Colts games.
+He also teamed with Hall of fame play-by-play announcer Chuck Thompson to provide color commentary for WCBM radio broadcasts of Colts games (1973-74), and with Ted Moore (1970-72).
 In the 1990s, he co-hosted a popular program, Braase, Donovan, Davis and Fans on WJZ-TV in Baltimore with fellow Colt teammate Art Donovan.
 The trio talked more about Art Donovan's fabled stories than contemporary NFL football, but the show held high ratings in its time period.
+He had earlier hosted a radio show with Donovan, Braase, Donovan and Fans, where he played the straight man for Donovan's story telling.

+He also served on the Maryland Racing Commission.

+Death

 Braase later lived in Bradenton, Florida, where he died in 2019 at the age of 87.
+He had been suffering from Alzheimer's disease since 2012.